Chroogomphus vinicolor

 Chroogomphus vinicolor, commonly known as the wine-cap Chroogomphus or the pine spike, is a species of mushroom in the family Gomphidiaceae.
-Found in North America and the Dominican Republic, mushrooms grow on the ground under pine trees.
-Fruit bodies have reddish-brown, shiny caps atop tapered stems.
+The fruit bodies have reddish-brown, shiny caps atop tapered stems.
 The gills are thick, initially pale orange before turning blackish, and extend a short way down the length of the stem.
-Although the mushroom is edible, and sold in local markets in Mexico, it is not highly rated.
 Distinguishing this species from some other similar Chroogomphus species is difficult, as their morphology is similar, and cap coloration is too variable to be a reliable characteristic.
 C. vinicolor is differentiated from the European C. rutilus and the North American C. ochraceus by the thickness of its cystidial walls.

+The species is found in North America and the Dominican Republic, mushrooms grow on the ground under pine trees.
+Although the mushroom is edible and sold in local markets in Mexico, it is not highly rated and may cause contact dermatitis.

 Taxonomy

 The species was first described as Gomphidius vinicolor in 1898 by American mycologist Charles Horton Peck, based on specimens collected near Lake Mohonk in Ulster County, New York.
 Peck noted a resemblance to Gomphidius roseus, which he thought was closely related.
 It was transferred to the newly created genus Chroogomphus by Orson K. Miller, Jr. in 1964.

 Molecular analysis of internal transcribed spacer DNA sequences shows that C. vinicolor groups in a clade with the closely related C. jamaicensis and C. pseudovinicolor.
 All of these species feature darkly-amyloid flesh and thick-walled cystidia.
 Based on this analysis, Miller considered C. jamaicensis to be insufficiently distinct genetically from C. vinicolor to warrant designation as a separate species; however, as of 2012, both MycoBank and Index Fungorum list it as a valid species.